kura-labs-org/DEPLOY_08_CICD/README.md

 ### Creating Infrastructure

 The infrastructure consists of 3 total EC2s running an Ubuntu AMI from aws.
-One EC2 is the Jenkins Master/Controller, the other is the Jenkins Agent which builds and tests the application, and lastly the third EC2 is the production agent.
+One EC2 is the Jenkins Master/Controller, the other is the Jenkins Agent which builds and tests the application, and lastly the third EC2 is the production agent which would host the actual application.

+The infraction was automatically provisioned through Ansible thanks to their AWS EC2 module.
+In hindsight working with Terraform instead to provision infrastructure would be a lot quicker and more clean.

+### Configuring Infrastructure

+All 3 EC2s have some overlapping dependencies and separate ones as well.
+This is where is ansible is once again helpful as we are able to categorize the hosts in different groups and install the needed packages to where it is needed.
+These were run with the intall_dependencies_play file and the install_docker_play file.
+This allows us to automate our configuration and if we have more EC2s that need this configuration we can add them to the group of hosts.

+### Containerizing our Applications

+I decided that best course of action would be to containerize the frontend of the application and backend of the application separately.
+Then in the production environment you use docker network to allow the two applications to communicate with one another.

+### Pipeline

+For the pipeline I decided to go with a multibranch pipeline which will read my Jenkinsfile from the Github Repo.
+The pipeline will have 5 stages:
+1. Build the Frontend: this will build the frontend of the application on the Jenkins Agent and have it being served on port 3000, while it is running.
+2. Testing the Frontend: this will test the frontend built in the earlier step using cypress.
+3. Build the Docker images: this step will build the docker images based on the docker files for the backend and frontend.
+4. Login to Dockerhub: this will login the user to their Dockerhub account.
+5. Push Docker Image: This will push the docker images to Dockerhub.
+6. Deploy to Production: This would ssh into the production ec2 and pull the images recently pushed to dockerhub and run containers based on the images, all running on the same docker network.

 ## Steps to Replicate